tonyaldon/keyboard-layout/README.md

 This configuration works on linux ubuntu 18.04 LTS.

-To install `takbl` keyboard layout and active it, run the following commands:
+To install `takbl` keyboard layout, run the following commands:

 	git clone https://github.com/tonyaldon/keyboard-layout
 	cd keyboard-layout
 	make install

-[warning] This will change the important system file `evdev.xml` after having made a backup.
-Make sure you agree with this.

 If you want to remove the `takbl` keyboard layout installation, run the command:

 	make remove

-If you just want to switch back to your previous layout, use `setxkbmap` command.
-For instance, with the `us` qwerty keyboard layout, run the command:

-	setxkbmap -layout us
+Note that when you run `make install`, 4 things happen:

-To see all the keyboard layouts available, list the files in the directory `/usr/share/X11/xkb/symbols/` by running the command:
+1. A backup of the files `/usr/share/X11/xkb/rules/evdev.xml` and `/etc/default/keyboard` is made in the directory `.backup`,

-	ls /usr/share/X11/xkb/symbols/
+2. The keyboard layout `takbl` is installed by making the following
+   hardlinks:

+        /usr/share/X11/xkb/rules/evdev.xml => usr/share/X11/xkb/rules/evdev.xml
+        /usr/share/X11/xkb/symbols/takbl => usr/share/X11/xkb/symbols/takbl

+3. The keyboard layout `takbl` becomes the default keyboard layout by making the following hardlink:

+        /etc/default/keyboard => etc/default/keyboard

+4. And the keyboard layout `takbl` is activated for the current session.

+If you want to know more about `XKB`, you can read the section [My understanding of XKB](#my-understanding-of-xkb)

 # Variants